hoanghapham/vlm-htr/README.md

 # Swedish Historical Handwritten Text Recognition with VLM

-The aim of this project is to compare a pipeline consists of Visual Language Models (VLMs) fine-tuned for HTR tasks against a "traditional" HTR pipeline with dedicated models.
+The aim of this project is to compare a pipeline consists of Visual Language Models (VLMs) fine-tuned for HTR tasks against a classical HTR pipeline using computer vision models dedicated models.
-(Document in construction)

 ## Comparison method